-Women Police in Contemporary China
+Women Police in Contemporary China Gender and Policing

 This is the first book to look at women in policing in the mainland of the People’s Republic of China.
 Informed by empirical data as well as rich secondary information drawn from a wide range of published materials, and written by a former police officer in China, this book offers a detailed discussion of key issues concerning women in the Chinese police.

 Mainly drawing on face-to-face interviews with police officers and student probationers in multiple force areas, Women Police in Contemporary China offers rich insights into women’s lives in Chinese policing.
-The book first discusses how Chinese women were introduced to the male-dominated organisation and their representation in the Chinese police today.
-It elaborates women’s experiences as female officers in the police and, more specifically, their everyday work, contributions to policing, women police’s own perceptions of their roles and positions in the police organisation, and the gendered challenges and concerns facing them.
+The book first discusses how Chinese women were introduced to the male-only organisation and their representation in the Chinese police today.
+It elaborates women’s experiences as female officers in the police and, more specifically, their everyday work, contributions to policing, women police’s own perceptions of their roles and positions in the police profession and the gendered challenges and concerns facing them.
 It also looks at police occupational culture from a gendered lens.

-This book is illuminating reading for all those engaged in policing studies, gender and justice, policymaking, comparative criminal justice, and all those interested in a woman’s role in the Chinese police.
+This book is illuminating reading for all those engaged in policing studies, gender and justice, policymaking, comparative criminal justice and all those interested in a woman’s role in the Chinese police.

 1.Introduction 2.Researching Women in Policing in China 3.Entry and Early Evolution of Women Police 4.Female Police at Work 5.Women’s Roles and Positions in Policing 6.Self-Reflections of Female Police Officers 7.Conclusions

 Anqi Shen’s fascinating study of women police in China reminds us that comparative scholarship cannot ignore national contexts, policies, and goals.
 Through China’s "policing flowers," Shen documents how the Chinese government, the Communist Party, and societal views of sex roles influence police men and women and reinforce the starkly different positions they hold in their agencies.